algo21-221040010/Assignment-1/README.md

 ## Analysis
 It is clear that the Northway factor performs best at IH, then IF, and perform worst at IC.

-That is mainly because majority of the northway funds flows to most liquid stocks.
-The SSE 50  consists of the 50 largest and most liquid A-share stocks listed on Shanghai Stock Exchange, the CSI 300 consists of the top 300 stocks in the Shanghai or Shenzhen Stock Exchanges, while the CSI 500 selects 500 Middle and small stocks after excluding both the CSI 300 Index constituents and the top 300 stocks in SSE, so the net inflow of northway assets works better for the first two.
+This is mainly because majority of the northway funds flows to most liquid stocks.
+The SSE 50 consists of the 50 largest and most liquid A-share stocks, the CSI 300 consists of the top 300 stocks in the Shanghai or Shenzhen Stock Exchanges, while the CSI 500 selects 500 Middle and small stocks after excluding the CSI 300 Index constituents, so the net inflow of northway assets mainly contributes to the first two stock index, thus the northway factor works better for the first two.